Introduction

 Allow Outbound Traffic: To allow outbound traffic from the GCP instances to the internet.

-Allow CyberArk to connect: To enable the RD Gateway Servers or the Jump servers from the CyberArk portal.
+Allow CyberArk to connect: (Elite customers only) To enable the RD Gateway Servers or the Jump servers from the CyberArk portal.

 Allow GCP DNS Service: To allow a forwarding zone.